 On July 26, we learned how Cambodia’s human rights defenders are moving forward together to build stronger communities.
 We heard from World Justice Challenge winner, Cambodia Bridges to Justice, and its partners the Cambodian Human Rights and Development Association, Legal Aid Cambodia, Community Legal Education Centre, and the Centre for Law and Transformative Change.
 Together they shared their insights of change and opportunity, leaving listeners with a thought-provoking call to action to meaningfully invest in people-centered justice programming.

 August 10, 10 a.m.
 ET

 In this webinar, POS Foundation shared insights from their work to advance criminal justice reform in Ghana.
 The Justice for All Program, for which they won the World Justice Challenge, works to alleviate prison overcrowding through mobile, in-prison special courts.
 Their work in the past year has expanded to include an initiative training inmates as paralegals to write and file their own appeals and represent themselves in court, and a regional project to provide protection and legal assistance for small-scale cross-border trading in West Africa.

 August 30, 10 a.m.
 ET

-Join this webinar to hear from TransparencIT about the state of corruption and opportunities for change in Nigeria.
-Through their work to track and evaluate corruption case proceedings, including creating the country’s first central online database of corruption cases, they have helped successfully reduce the average duration of corruption trials from eight years to 3-4 years.
-Representatives from TransparencIT will share how their efforts have advanced in the past year and what key priorities remain, including efforts to institutionalize special Anti-Corruption Courts in the Nigerian judiciary.
+During this webinar, listeners heard from TransparencIT about the state of corruption and opportunities for change in Nigeria.
+Through their work to track and evaluate corruption case proceedings, including creating the country’s first central online database of corruption cases, TransparencIT helped successfully reduce the average duration of corruption trials from eight years to 3-4 years.
+Representatives from TransparencIT shared how their efforts have advanced in the past year and what key priorities remain, including efforts to institutionalize special Anti-Corruption Courts in the Nigerian judiciary.